victorock/an-cloud-builder/README.md

 ansible-playbook -e 'cloud_model=csr-lab1.yml' configure-control.yml
 ```

-- If you want to deploy tower on the control node, add `--skip-tags=tower`
+- If you want to skip the deployment of tower on the control node, add `--skip-tags=tower`

 - If you want to deploy with the Ansible devel branch, add `-e 'use_ansible_devel=yes'`.
 This will also disable installing tower.